edinburgh-napier/SET09102/notes/unit1_code_quality/principles.md

 **Key Concepts:**

-* **Open for Extension**: You should be able to extend the behavior of a class or module to add new functionality.
+* **Open for Extension**: You should be able to extend the behaviour of a class or module to add new functionality.
 * **Closed for Modification**: Once a class or module is implemented and tested, you should not modify its existing code to prevent introducing new bugs or breaking existing functionality.
-* **Avoid Breaking Changes**: By adhering to OCP, you minimize the risk of breaking existing code when adding new features, leading to more stable and maintainable software.
+* **Avoid Breaking Changes**: By adhering to OCP, you minimise the risk of breaking existing code when adding new features, leading to more stable and maintainable software.

 OCP is important because it enhances the maintainability and flexibility of a software system.
 By ensuring that software entities are open for extension but closed for modification, developers can add new features or functionality without altering the existing, stable code.
-This approach minimizes the risk of introducing bugs or breaking existing behavior, which is crucial in larger systems where changes can have widespread impacts.
+This approach minimises the risk of introducing bugs or breaking existing behaviour, which is crucial in larger systems where changes can have widespread impacts.
 OCP also promotes scalability, allowing the system to grow by adding new modules or classes instead of rewriting or modifying existing ones.
 Ultimately, OCP leads to a more modular and adaptable codebase that can evolve over